 His introspective, melodic songwriting defined a generation of indie rock, turning The Shins into a soundtrack for quiet revelation.

-James Mercer emerged from the Albuquerque music scene, a quiet architect of intricate pop songs.
-He founded The Shins in the late 1990s, and their 2001 album 'Oh, Inverted World' became an unexpected touchstone, its clever wordplay and jangling melodies offering a secret handshake to a growing audience.
-The band's cultural footprint was cemented when a line from their song 'New Slang' was famously uttered in the film 'Garden State,' suggesting it could change a listener's life.
-Mercer, the group's sole constant member, has continually refined his craft, balancing The Shins' evolution with the sleek, synth-driven collaboration Broken Bells, formed with producer Danger Mouse.
-His work operates in the space between melancholy and wonder, building small, perfect worlds within three-minute songs.
+James Mercer founded The Shins in the late 1990s.
+Their 2001 album 'Oh, Inverted World' became an unexpected touchstone, with its clever wordplay and jangling melodies.
+A line from the song 'New Slang' was uttered in the film 'Garden State,' suggesting it could change a listener's life.
+Mercer, the group's sole constant member, has balanced The Shins' evolution with the synth-driven collaboration Broken Bells, formed with producer Danger Mouse.
+His work operates between melancholy and wonder, building small, perfect worlds within three-minute songs.

 1965–1980